 After skipping Dublin and Belfast during our whirlwind trip to Ireland (we just ran out of time and energy!), we couldn’t wait to explore our first major European city.
 While we only had a weekend trip to Edinburgh Scotland, we made sure to pack it all in with miles of on-foot explorations, lots of tours, and about a dozen pints.

-(P.S. – In the U.S., we have Pittsburgh, which can set you up for failure when pronouncing Scotland’s capital because it is spelled similarly, but pronounced differently.
+(P.S. – In the U.S., we have Pittsburgh, which can set you up for failure when pronouncing Scotland’s capital city because it is spelled similarly, but pronounced differently.
 It sounds more like “Edinburra.”)

 You really can’t miss it on top of the big rock and we had no idea how enormous it is!
 If this is on your list (and it should be), plan at least two hours.
-There is a ton to see!
+There is a ton to see – including the crown jewels!

 We loved wandering through this beautiful, large castle built in the 12th century.
 And were amazed by how much it played a role in Scotland’s history.
 It was at the center of numerous wars and changed hands many times.

 Of course, the well-known and beloved Mary Queen of Scots lived here at one point as well, giving birth to her son James VI in 1566 – in one of the rooms we were allowed to visit.

 Our first taste of Edinburgh was fantastic and we couldn’t wait to take in more!

 Speaking of taste, we couldn’t wait to experience this well-known Scotch Whisky tour in Edinburgh.
 And an experience it was.
 My future BFF-in-law loovvves him some whisky, so I felt a little guilty for not being able to teleport him here for this.
 But, that’s just a good reason to take a return trip with friends!
 This really is the best way to learn to appreciate the art of whisky making!